Skip to main content

-Working with your lender to refinance
+Working with your lender

 As with your current mortgage, you will work with a lender through all stages of the refinance process.
 Whether it is the same lender or a new one is up to you.